lvgl/lvgl/docs/widgets/obj.md

 #### Alignment
 You can align the object on its parent with `lv_obj_set_align(obj, LV_ALIGN_...)`.
 After this every x and y setting will be ralitive to the set alignment mode.
-For example a this will shift the object by 10;20 px from the center of its parent.
+For example, this will shift the object by 10;20 px from the center of its parent.
 ```c
 lv_obj_set_align(obj, LV_ALIGN_CENTER);
 lv_obj_set_pos(obj, 10, 20);